 I did this the next day, and the next day, and the day after that, and I would randomly read entire books of the Bible in one sitting.
 It was easy to do since I was 15 years old, had no school for the week or a job other than delivering newspapers.
 I recall for the months after until the next summer break, hurrying home from school to read the Bible, and then once it was time, going off and delivering my newspapers.

-Charles introduced me to the concept that there are Christians out there making rock music, which was good news, because I was quickly learning that my favourite bands were not really compatible with a walk with Christ.
+Charles introduced me to the concept that there are Christians out there making rock music, which was good news because I was quickly learning that my favourite alternative rock bands were not really that compatible with a walk with Christ.

-So I destroyed over $1000 worth of CDs I’d accumulated, using a hammer, and then restocked with Christian music.
+So I destroyed over $1000s worth of CDs I’d accumulated using a hammer, and then restocked my collection with Christian music.
 Emmaus Family Books probably got another few thousand of my dollars over the next 8 years!

-Also, I probably read the entire Bible by the time school started again the next fall, and for the first time I led one of my friends to the Lord.
-It was cool and over the phone at like midnight or 1am during the time all the public school teachers were on strike for two weeks, so we were talking late on a weeknight just because we could.
+Also, I probably read the entire Bible by the time school started again the next fall, and for the first time, I led one of my friends to the Lord.
+It was cool and took place over the phone at like midnight or 1 am during the time all the public school teachers were on strike for two weeks, so we were talking late on a weeknight just because we could.

 Lots of interesting stuff happened for the rest of my high school experience.
 I could show you yearbooks of mine, and let you see messages people wrote about how much I’d changed or how much they admired my passion for ‘religion’.

-I got involved in my school’s Christian group that met during lunch in a classroom one day of the week called “Highlife”.
-Each of the leaders were about to graduate and were responsible for picking one person to replace them so there’d still be a leadership.
+I got involved in my school’s Christian group that met during the lunch break in a classroom one day of the week called “Highlife”.
+Each of the leaders were about to graduate and were responsible for picking one person to replace them so there’d still be a leadership the following year.
 They invited me to one of the planning meetings, and without tooting my own horn, each of the 5 or 6 guys made it clear they were “fighting” over who got to pick me to replace them.

 I wish they picked more leaders, because in the fall of my 12th grade (4th year of high school) I was all alone with some of the responsibility of that, and invited whoever could join me, whether they were living a life of integrity or not.
 The group shrunk from like the 40 or 50 that had been coming out, to just around 20 or less, and really suffered due to the lack of direction those of us leading it took it in.